-Priority Open Spaces Quality Aspect in Need of Improvement Troedyrhiw Park A Welcoming Place Healthy Sefe and Secure (Public Parks and Gardens) Healthy Safe and Secure Clean and Well Maintained Conservation and Heritage Management and Achievements Engagement with the Community Pentrebach Recreation Ground A Welcoming Place A Section of Control (Multifunctional Greenspace) Healthy Safe and Secure Clean and Well Maintained Management and Achievements Engagement with the Community
+Priority Open Spaces Quality Aspect in Need of Improvement Troedyrhiw Park (Public Parks and Gardens) A Welcoming Place Healthy Safe and Secure Clean and Well Maintained Conservation and Heritage Management and Achievements Engagement with the Community Pentrebach Recreation Ground (Multifunctional Greenspace) A Welcoming Place Healthy Safe and Secure Clean and Well Maintained Management and Achievements Engagement with the Community

-^{}A more detailed explanation of the improvements required to the quality of a priority open space can be found within the background paper entitled 'Open Space Quality'.
+\A more detailed explanation of the improvements required to the quality of a priority open space can be found within the background paper entitled 'Open Space Quality'.
 Each priority open space is supported by a Management Framework.
 (Quality aspects are taken from the Green Flag Award® Assessment Criteria)